imgproxy/imgproxy/docs/generating_the_url_advanced.md

 #### Extension

 Extension specifies the format of the resulting image.
-At the moment, imgproxy supports only `jpg`, `png`, `webp`, and `gif`, them being the most popular and useful image formats on the Web.
+At the moment, imgproxy supports only `jpg`, `png`, `webp`, `gif`, and `ico`, them being the most popular and useful image formats on the Web.

 **Note:** Read about GIF support [here](./image_formats_support.md#gif-support).